HackerTheMonkey/the-bookmarker/README.md

 # The Bookmarker

-The Bookmarker is a set of bash shell script that aim to simplify the navigation through *nix file system by acting as a bookmarking tool to bookmark/unbookmark directory paths and assigning short aliases for them that are easy to remember.
+The Bookmarker is a set of bash shell scripts that aim to simplify the navigation through *nix file system by acting as a bookmarking tool to bookmark/unbookmark directory paths and assigning short aliases for them that are easy to remember.

 So say goodbye to remembering lengthy directory names and typing what seems like a train wreck of directories everytime